 Off-road tracks for walking and cycling are very accessible ways for people to enjoy the countryside without fear from traffic and we are within fifteen minutes drive from two of the newest in the country.
 The Suir Blue Way includes an 22 km stretch from Clonmel to Carrick-on-Suir that follows the old tow-path along the River Suir, and you can hire bicycles if you don’t fancy walking.

 From Dungarvan you can follow the old railway line to Waterford along the Waterford Green Way, a 46 km route that takes in some fabulous views of the mountains and the sea.
 This is extremely popular in summer and you would be well advised to arrange bicycle hire in advance.

 This is a full days driving tour of the West Waterford region that takes in the Knockmealdown Mountains, the Vee, Lismore, Dungarvan, Mahon Falls, the Greenway, the Comeragh Mountains and Coumshingaun.
 While you couldn’t visit all the points of interest in the same day you could happily spend some time at three or four of them and complete the drive.
 Starting at the Nire Valley Eco Camp, the route takes in some spectacular scenery and viewing points, and includes plenty of places to get out and stretch the legs.
 Dungarvan is a convenient mid-point for a break for lunch.

 The Copper Coast Drive

-The Copper Coast is the stretch of coastline between Dungarvan and Tramore and it can be easily driven in a day.
+The Copper Coast is the stretch of coastline between Dungarvan and Tramore and it can be easily driven in a few hours.
 Along the route are some of the most unspoilt beaches and hidden coves anywhere in Ireland.
-And of course this is the Sunny South-east so the weather is as good as it gets.
+And of course this is the Sunny South-east so the weather is as good as it gets (in Ireland).
 If you enjoy lying on the beach, shore angling, snorkelling, sea canoeing, coasteering or just a leisurely drive, there is something for you.